LahElr/my-small-tools/README.md

 Need cuda, pynvml and psutil.

 While using this script, please note to make sure to redirect output of commands in the shell script.
 For Linux/Windows, use `command &> log` to get all outputs.

+## Hardware Watcher

+This script can report some hardware performance data routinely, kinda like a very simple mix of htop and nvidia-smi.

+Need cuda, pynvml and psutil.

+This script reuses some of the code from [Hardware Sentry](https://github.com/LahElr/my-small-tools#hardware-sentry) [here](https://github.com/LahElr/my-small-tools/blob/main/HardwareSentry.py).

+Tested on Windows and Linux machines.
+It should also work on other OSs, but no test is done.

+## SBU Crawler

+This script can crawl images of dataset SBU dataset mentioned in [Im2Text: Describing Images Using 1 Million Captioned Photographs](http://www.cs.virginia.edu/~vicente/sbucaptions/) with proxy.